raul23/clustering-text/README.rst

 |

-What it looks like in the terminal if the option ``--verbose`` is not mentioned: only the list of rejected texts is shown after the filtering is completed
+What it looks like in the terminal if the option ``--verbose`` is not used: only the list of rejected texts is shown after the filtering is completed

 .. raw:: html